stoeps13/connections-doc/source/admin/admin/c_admin_common_admin_checklist.md

     -   For user directory maintenance:
         -   To keep the Profiles data in sync with the source from which you populated it, schedule the sync\_all\_dns script to run nightly.
 See [Synchronizing the Profiles database with your organization's user data](t_admin_profiles_sync_ldap.md) for more details.

+            !!! note
-            **Note:** If you made any customizations to the population process, schedule your custom synchronization script to run nightly instead.
+    If you made any customizations to the population process, schedule your custom synchronization script to run nightly instead.

         -   To keep information about managers up-to-date, run the mark\_managers program.
 For more information, see the [Configuring the Manager designation in user profiles](../install/r_report-to_chains_profiles.md) topic.